 You can find more information about individual members of the board below.

-Our Centre of Excellence was established in 2012 to deliver expert advice to potential sponsors of tramways and light or ultra-light rail schemes.
+Our Centre of Excellence was established in 2012 to deliver expert advice to potential sponsors of tramways and light, very light and ultra-light rail schemes.
 It is now established as a key resource to further promote innovation and assess the viability of prospective tramway schemes.

-The centre’s role has developed over the years, evolving into an individual member organisation which provides a vital ‘one-stop shop’ for promoters of future tramways and which reflects changes in the way tramway schemes in the UK are planned and financed.
+The centre’s role has developed over the years, to provide a vital ‘one-stop shop’ for promoters of future tramways that reflects changes in the way light rail schemes in the UK are planned and financed.

-Since 2018, the centre’s membership has greatly expanded to cover all aspects of tramway planning, building and operations.
-This includes additional expertise on highway issues, guidance and standards, transport planning, safety verification and Transport and Works Act production.
+Since 2018, its membership has expanded to cover all aspects of tramway planning, building and operations while providing additional expertise on highway issues, guidance and standards, transport planning, safety verification and Transport and Works Act production.

-We help schemes to present the strongest possible business case, enabling them to access any available funding, whether from Local Enterprise Partnerships (LEPs) or from government funding for regional development and meeting environmental targets.
+It also helps promoters of new projects to present the strongest possible business case, enabling them to access any available funding, whether from Local Enterprise Partnerships (LEPs) or from government funding for regional development or to meet environmental targets.